 E.T. the Extra-Terrestrial

 E.T. the Extra-Terrestrial (or simply E.T.) is a 1982 American science fiction film produced and directed by Steven Spielberg and written by Melissa Mathison.
-It tells the story of Elliott, a boy who befriends an extraterrestrial, dubbed E.T., who is left behind on Earth.
+It tells the story of Elliott, a boy who befriends an extraterrestrial he names E.T. who has been stranded on Earth.
 Along with his friends and family, Elliott must find a way to help E.T. find his way home.
-The film stars Dee Wallace, Henry Thomas, Peter Coyote, Robert MacNaughton and Drew Barrymore.
+The film stars Dee Wallace, Henry Thomas, Peter Coyote, Robert MacNaughton, and Drew Barrymore.

 Plot